 Common colds are generally caused by a specific virus called the rhinovirus, and we all know that the flu is short for an influenza virus.
 That means when we’re sick, we’re usually fighting some type of virus.

 When I get sick it’s almost always a cold that turns into a sinus infection (sinusitis), which is complete and utter hell.
-When I was a kid my doctor told my mom that I have a crooked sinus cavity, and as an adult I’ve noticed that if I ever do get cold symptoms, it turns into a sinus infection within a few days.
-In my case this happens about every 12 to 18 months.
-Colds are generally viral and can weaken your immune system, creating a breading ground for viral sinusitis or a secondary bacterial infection.
+When I was a kid my doctor told my mom that I have a crooked sinus cavity, and as an adult, I’ve noticed that if I ever do get cold symptoms, it turns into a sinus infection within a few days.
+In my case, this happens about every 12 to 18 months.
+Colds are generally viral and can weaken your immune system, creating a breeding ground for viral sinusitis or a secondary bacterial infection.

 I’ve had a few conversations with doctors about it and have come to the conclusion that, since I’ve been working on boosting my immune system for the past few years to battle a chronic reactivated Epstein-Barr Virus infection, my immune system is pretty strong, thus I generally don’t get sick very often.
 When the cold virus is strong enough, my immune system jumps into action but might not be able to fight it off a secondary infection that turns into sinusitis.
 That being said, I’ve been mastering my routine to get over being sick for a few years and hope it helps you, too!